S-01962

 Plain Language

-Developers of general-purpose AI models that qualify for the internal-use exemption from technical documentation requirements must still establish and maintain an AI risk management framework.
-The framework must be iterative and ongoing, and must include at minimum: internal governance, risk-framing (map function), risk management, and risk measurement (assess, analyze, and track).
-This ensures that even internally-used models have a baseline governance structure despite being exempt from external-facing documentation.
+Developers of internal-use-only GPAI models that are exempt from technical documentation requirements under § 1553(2)(a)(ii) must still establish and maintain an AI risk management framework.
+The framework must be iterative and include: internal governance, risk context mapping, risk management, and risk measurement/tracking functions.
+This ensures internal-use GPAI models are subject to baseline governance even though they are exempt from documentation disclosure obligations.

 Statutory Text